-I reside in Salt Lake City, Utah with my beautiful wife Leia and two daughters, Ella (4) and Eden (2).
+I reside in Salt Lake City, Utah with my two daughters, Ella and Eden.
 I specialize in wedding portraiture, family portraiture and product photography.
 Photography is my full time job.
 I enjoy creating everyday.
 I am extremely organized, meticulous and detail oriented.

 I love exploring the great outdoors.
 I love hiking, A-frame cabins, leather goods, mountains, ranches, lakes, canoes and evergreen trees.
 I rarely go anywhere without my camera, tripod, and Toyota FJ Cruiser.

 Photography Experience: 10 years

 What drew you to photography?
 Was it always your passion?

 Growing up I always loved to express my creativity.
 My junior year of high school I took a photography course where I learned to shoot and process film.
 After high school I served a two-year mission for the Church of Jesus Christ of Latter-day Saints.
 I was located in Atlanta, Georgia during that time.
 In Atlanta, I focused full-time on serving the Lord.
 After my return home I started doing photography as my occupation and the rest was history.